tsar-workshop/tsar-workshop.github.io/content/shared-task/shared-task.md

 ### Data

 This is a **fully open** task in terms of system development.
-Participants are free to use any data or resources. **No training data will be provided.**
+Participants are free to use any publicly-available data or resources. **No training data will be provided.**

 #### Trial Data